saifuwallet/saifu/Getting help.md

 ## Through GitHub

 The easiest way to report an issue is right here through GitHub.
-Use the following link to navigate to the 'New Issue' screen and explain the issue you're experiencing.
+Use the following link to navigate to the 'New Issue' screen and explain the issue you're experiencing: https://github.com/saifuwallet/saifu/issues/new

 Please provide:

 - Browser